rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `uninstallExtension(bytes32 extensionId)`

-Uninstall an extension from a colony.
+Uninstall an extension from a labbo.
 Secured function to authorised members.

 *Note: This is a permanent action -- re-installing the extension will deploy a new contract*